sandy2304/UCRPG_Project/README.md

  >   * Why you picked this pattern and what feature you will implement with it
  >   * What problem you anticipate encountering when implementing your project that you will solve using the design pattern
  >   * Why the chosen design pattern will lead to a good solution to that problem
  > * This description should be in enough detail that the TA/instructor can determine the complexity of the project and if it is sufficient for the team members to complete in the time allotted.

+ ## Project Description
+ > * This is an RPG based on UCR campus and its different departments.
+ > * We think that this project would be fun and engaging to do.
+ > * Languages/tools/technologies
+ >   * [c++] - to code the game.
+ >   * [Image to ASCII converter](https://manytools.org/hacker-tools/convert-images-to-ascii-art/) - converts images into ASCII characters to implement into the code.
+ > * Input/Output
+ >   * Input: Different keys to interact with the game.
+Keyboard strings.
+ >   * Output: Text from player's input.
+ASCII pictures based on different events.
+ > * Design Patterns
+ >   * Abstract Factory
+ >   * Builder

  > ## Phase II
  > In addition to completing the "Class Diagram" section below, you will need to